 Control Panel Server

-The Control Panel server (sometimes known as the Base server) hosts the OnApp user interface and manages all the processes controller by OnApp.
+The Control Panel server hosts the OnApp user interface and manages all the processes controlled by OnApp.

 The Control Panel server:

 - Assigns a virtual server to a compute resource

 - Manages virtual servers through a console session

 - Allows virtual servers to be restored from a backup